jfspps/RestAPI-Reactive-Spring/README.md

-# RestAPI-Spring
+# RestAPI-Reactive-Spring

-This project demonstrates the application of RESTful APIs with Spring, using Spring WebMVC and Spring Webflux.
+This project demonstrates the application of RESTful APIs with Spring, initially using Spring WebMVC and then refactored to Spring Webflux.